networkx/nx-guides/content/algorithms/dag/index.md

 #### Step 4.
 Check if there is a cycle in the graph.

-If, after the operation of the main cycle, there are still vertices in the graph, then there is a cycle in it.
+If, after completing the loop there are still vertices in the graph, then there is a cycle in it and the graph is not a DAG.

 ```
 if indegree_map: